writetovermaji-Yash12/apnaclg-demo/README.md

 # apnaclg-demo
-This is my first github progect
+This is my first github project